- December 15: Deadline for consideration for admission, and both University of Minnesota fellowships and Humphrey School merit-based aid

 The Humphrey School considers many factors when choosing applicants for admission.
 We evaluate attributes such as prior academic achievement, professional and public service experience, commitment to a career in public affairs or planning, and a fit between the applicant's interests and goals and the programs at the Humphrey School.

 All applicants for master's degree programs are required to have a four-year bachelor's degree from an accredited U.S. university or foreign equivalent at the time of enrollment.
-While no specific experience or academic pathway is required, students with a strong liberal arts education background and sound quantitative and analytical skills will be best prepared for academic success.
+Prior degree or advanced coursework in science, math, or engineering is not required for admission.
+However, students with strong research and writing skills will be best prepared for academic success.

 Before You Apply: Connect with Us